JuliaLang/Compat.jl/README.md

 * `isnothing` for testing if a variable is equal to `nothing` ([#29674]).

-* `Base.rtoldefault` how takes a third parameter `atol`.
-  The two argument form is deprecated in favor of the three arguments form with `atol=0`.

 * `isequal`, `==` and `in` have one argument "curried" forms.
 For example `isequal(x)` returns a function that compares its arguments to `x` using `isequal` ([#26436]).